zulip/zulip/docs/bots-guide.md

     * Ensure that you bot script is located in zulip/contrib_bots/bots/<my-bot>/
     * Are you using your own Zulip development server?
 Ensure that you run your bot outside the Vagrant environment.
+    * Some bots require Python 3.
+Try switching to a Python 3 environment before running your bot:
+      ```
+      source /srv/zulip-py3-venv/bin/activate
+      ```
+      Note that you can switch back to a Python 2 environment as follows:
+      ```
+      source /srv/zulip-venv/bin/activate
+      ```

 * My bot works only on some streams.
     * Subscribe your bot to other streams, as described [here](#how-to-run-a-bot).